 The deer stayed in corrals within the villages at night, but grazed in herds in the day time, accompanied by “deer-herders” and herd dogs.
 Neighboring peoples knew not to hunt them.

 The Duhare words, recorded by the Spanish, were able to be translated using Gaelic dictionaries.
 Duhare, in fact, was found to be translated to either “place of the Clan Hare,” or if the Duhare came from west of the Shannon River, it meant, “du’hEir,” place of the Irish.

 Further solidifying the Irish roots in Duhare, it was found that Datha, the name of the leader of Duhare, was a standard Medieval Irish Gaelic word that means “painted.”
 Datha of Duhare was remembered for being tattooed or painted, as if to separate himself from the commoners – a tradition among Celts.

-Also in 2011, the mystery of the Reinhardt Boulder - an ancient and mysterious carved rock that was found years ago on the Cline farm in the Hickory Log area of Cherokee County in Georgia near the Etowah River - was put to rest after striking similarities between its carvings were made with rock carvings that originated around the Atlantic Coast of Ireland.
+Also in 2011, the mystery of the Reinhardt Boulder – an ancient and mysterious carved rock that was found years ago on the Cline farm in the Hickory Log area of Cherokee County in Georgia near the Etowah River – was put to rest after striking similarities between its carvings and rock carvings that originated around the Atlantic Coast of Ireland were identified.

 Log in with your social accounts:

 Don't have an account yet?
 Register now !